boisgera/-A-beginner-s-guide-to-countable-ordinals/Ordinals and Ordinal Hierarchies.md

 result of *some* strategy, even if it isn\'t declared in advance.
 That is true, but it doesn\'t help the second player find a strategy.
-What we are trying to do is start from the premise \`For every first-player strategy f there is a second-player strategy g that defeats f\' to the conclusion \`There is a second-player strategy g that defeats every first-player strategy f\'.
-In other words, we are trying to interchange two quantifiers and obtain a g that is *independent* of f -- which certainly shouldn\'t be trivial.
+What we are trying to do is start from the premise \`For every first-player strategy $f$ there is a second-player strategy g that defeats f\' to the conclusion \`There is a second-player strategy g that defeats every first-player strategy f\'.
+In other words, we are trying to interchange two quantifiers and obtain a g that is *independent* of $f$ -- which certainly shouldn\'t be trivial.

 With the axiom of choice one can in fact build a game that is not